RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 ```
 ### Create The `About` Page

 Create an `About.cshtml`/`About.cshtml.cs` Razor Page to display the database version information.
-The Page Model class must declare in its constructor a dependency on the `DbServices` class.
+The Page Model class must declare in its constructor a dependency on the `DbVersionServices` class.

 On this page, display the database version information from the DbVersion table of the database.